MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 `version` [Required]
 This is the version of your mod and gets both publically displayed and internally used to detect version mismatches.
 You can write pretty much whatever in here, but it's generally a good idea to have some sort of structure.
 Even if it's something as simple as a single number that increases every time you update your mod.
+Some more info about that can be found on the [left-hand menu](https://mcforge.readthedocs.io/en/latest/conventions/versioning/).

 Example: @Mod(modid="examplemod", name="Mad Mod For Kool Kids" version="1.radical")